nfour/rram/README.md

      |     + All routes pass through this component
      |
      |___/ containers/Page.js
-     |     + Any route which should inherit the "page" layout pass through this.
+     |     + Any route which should inherit a "page" layout passes through this
      |     |
      |     |___/ components/Page/Page.jsx
      |           + Wraps children in a page layout component